bjin/mpv-prescalers/README.md

 1. `ravu-lite` is incompatible with `--fbo-format=rgb10_a2` (default for some OpenGL ES implementation).
 Use `rgba16f` or `rgba16` if available.
 2. `ravu-r4-{rgb,yuv}` causes distortion with lower-end intel card.
 3. All `ravu` and `ravu-lite` shaders are generated with `rgba16f` LUT.
-    However, while it's a safe fallback choice, it's not universally available as well.
-Generate shaders without `--float-format` option to use `rgba32f` LUT in those cases.
+It's supported by most OpenGL/GLES implementation, but not Vulkan.
+Generate shaders with `--float-format float16vk` in that case.

 # License